oumoussmehdi/Road2Data/MachineLearning/KNN.md

 - label the test instance with the label as result of the vote

+Pros/Cons :
+- Take up a lot of memory to run (storing all the instances)
+- Work well for a small number of dimensions, but not a high number of dimensions

 How we choose k ?
 - k must be odd, so that we don't have any tights during the votes
 - draw an ‘elbow curve‘